Breaking News | Bloody January: Nigeria loses 120 to violence, COVID-19, others in 7 days

-AFTER surviving the COVID-19 pandemic and other socio-economic challenges of 2020, death is the last thing on the minds of most people who crossed over to January 2021.
+AFTER surviving COVID-19 pandemic and other socio-economic challenges of 2020, death is the furtherest thing on the minds of most people who crossed over to 2021.

+They top it up with exchange of goodwill wishes and messages with friends and family.
+No matter how old, instant death is furtherest on the minds of most people.
+Even those who are ill expect to get well in the new year.

 Less than eight days into 2021, the Nigerian polity is littered with untimely and aborted dreams.
-No fewer than 120 people, across the country, have had their lives violently terminated in their prime, according to Vanguard checks.
+No fewer than 120 people, across the country, have had their lives violently terminated in their prime, according to Saturday Vanguard checks.

-Many people outline a litany of lofty goals they want to actualise in the coming year.

-They top it up with the exchange of goodwill wishes and messages with friends and family.
-No matter how old, instant death is the last thing on the minds of most people.
-Even those who are ill expect to get well in the new year.

-READ ALSO: Three killed, 4 buildings burnt as renewed cult clash rocks Ughelli

-These deaths, according to Vanguard checks, include 44 Nigerians who were snatched by COVID-19 and no fewer than 50 claimed by violence unleashed by bandits, cultists and kidnappers.
+These include 44 Nigerians who were snatched by COVID-19 and no fewer than 50 claimed by violence unleashed by bandits, cultists and kidnappers.
 Also included are those crushed in auto accidents.

 Timeline of reported deaths